geetu040/pymodels_back2/work/face_analytics/README.md

 Young Accuracy:		0.88
 ```
 ## Inputs
-- The Model Takes and image as input of size (128 x 128)
+- The Model Takes an image as input of size (128 x 128)
-- The image is then preprocessed before sending to predict
+- The image is then preprocessed before passing to model
 ## Outputs
 - Model is predicting outputs for 3 classes
   - Male | Female